 - Must be able to take initiative in problem solving in the course of carrying out duties and responsibilities.

 - Promotes and models courteous, respectful, and timely communication in all situations.

-- Gives and welcomes constructive, respectful feedback while building positive team spirit.
+- Gives and welcomes constructive, respectful feedback while building a positive team spirit.